Justus Henry Nelson: Marriage

-While Justus was studying in Boston, he met Miss Fannie Bishop Capen, who had been born in Stoughton, Massachusetts in 1852.
+While Justus was studying in Boston, he met Miss Fannie Bishop Capen, who had been born in Stoughton, Massachusetts, in 1852.
 Her father's family had roots in Holland and France, and her mother's family had early New England roots.
 His family had been in New York for five generations before his parents moved to Wisconsin.
-She was working as a matron in an orphans home.
-They married on April 13, 1880 in Stoughton, Massachusetts.
+She was working as a matron in an orphanage.
+They married on April 13, 1880, in Stoughton, Massachusetts.

 Becoming missionaries

 Justus had learned that Bishop William Taylor was establishing self-supporting missions in Africa and South America in the late 1870s.
-This seemed "not only a challenge, but a definite call".
+This seemed "not only a challenge but a definite call".
 Not long after Justus and Fannie married, they left for Belém, Pará, Brazil, which is on the southern edge of the mouth of the Amazon River.

 Trip to Brazil and tragedy

-Justus and Fannie arrived in Pará on June 19, 1880 along with Bishop Taylor.
+Justus and Fannie arrived in Pará on June 19, 1880, along with Bishop Taylor.
 They established a school for boys.
 Additional missionaries were needed to help with their teaching.
 William Taylor sent Justus' brothers John & Willet, Willet's bride - Hattie Batchelder (Nelson), and Miss Clare Blunt.
 Shortly thereafter, their school building burned down and two of the group, John Nelson and Hattie Batchelder (Nelson) died of Yellow Fever.
 Fannie became ill with Yellow Fever but survived.
 This double tragedy caused the school to be closed.

 Self-supporting missionaries

 They became self-supporting missionaries.
 Justus remained in Brazil for forty-five years, only returning three times.
-Fannie spent a large amount of time in Brazil, but returned to the Boston area when it was time for their children's education.
+Fannie spent a large amount of time in Brazil but returned to the Boston area when it was time for their children's education.